Raccoons-Rise-Up/server/README.md

 The only networking lib that stood out to me is [ENet-CSharp](https://github.com/nxrighthere/ENet-CSharp), I find it to be very simple and straight forward.
 Since the original repository has their issues closed, you'll find that [this repository](https://github.com/SoftwareGuy/ENet-CSharp) has theirs open and there are many people willing to help you with any questions you may have.

-I previously created a [game-server](https://github.com/The-MMORPG-Project/game-server) for [The MMORPG Project](https://github.com/The-MMORPG-Project/website) but it did not follow thread safety and depended on an external API for the UI.
+I previously created a [game-server](https://github.com/The-MMORPG-Project/game-server) for [The MMORPG Project](https://github.com/The-MMORPG-Project/website) but it did not follow thread safety and depended on an external API for the console.
 This game-server follows thread safety and does not depend on any external API for the console.

 ## Server
 ### Features